Haleluyaz/ez-lerp/README.md

 # ez-lerp

-Simple lerp with easing function for Unity.
+Easy lerp with easing function for Unity.

 Lerp any int, float, Vector2, Vector3, Position ,Rotation, Scale, Color, easing, with just one line of code.